-Standards are often very helpful, but sometimes they can be guite a nuisance, too.
+Standards are often very helpful, but sometimes they can be quite a nuisance, too.
 Staying up to date with the latest technological developments can be overwhelming - and requires time and effort.
-In an interview with the Siemens expert Gerhard Flierl, he explains how control panel manufacturers can stay up to date - despite new quidelines - without getting bogged down in details.

-tandards are complex - like control panels.
+In an interview with the Siemens expert Gerhard Flierl, he explains how control panel manufacturers can stay up to date - despite new guidelines - without getting bogged down in details.
+S tandards are complex - like control panels.
 Building a control panel not only requires skilled craftsmanship and a great deal of creativity, but also in-depth knowledge of planning, engineering, testing, and documentation of mostly customized solutions.
 Furthermore, it is important to understand and adhere to the safety regulations and standards of the particular target market and of the specific area of application.
 For example, eight revised guidelines have been in force in the European Union (EU) since last year, some of which apply to control panel building.
 Furthermore, the IEC 60204-1 on the electrical equipment of machines - a very important standard - has been revised and reissued.
 This standard is expected to be adopted as a uniform, European-wide standard in the fall of 2017.
 The latest requirements of the standard must be implemented in plants and control panels by this time, following a transition period usually lasting two years.
 Mr. Flierl, can you tell us what impact the revised standard will have on control panel manufacturers?
-Gerhard Flierl: Numerous amendments and adjustments have been made to meet the market requirebuilding.
-His department also helps Siemens sales teams all over the world provide customer support, events, and on-site technical seminars.
+Gerhard Flierl: Numerous amendments and adjustments have been made to meet the market require-